The Importance of Including Children in Dog Care

 Similarly, to having a dog trained for a particular environment, it is also necessary to train a child on the process as well.
 Much time must be spent facilitating a bond between the two in order to achieve the required set of behaviors.
 It is not a bad idea to also include all the adults in the household in whatever training sessions deemed necessary, after all everyone has to be comfortable and confident in knowing how to handle an animal in the home.
-Dog walking and dog grooming time are good opportunists to give your children some responsibility in handling your pet. if you are too busy to walk your dog consider asking a dog walker to help, but make sure they have proper dog walking insurance in place.
+Dog walking and dog grooming times are good opportunists to give your children some responsibility in handling your pet. if you are too busy to walk your dog consider asking a dog walker to help, but make sure they have proper dog walking insurance in place.

 It is valuable to note that attention must be made on the dynamics of the relationship with a canine and a child.
 Dogs see a family as a pack, and in a pack (in this case a family or household) each person plays a different role and the dog responds accordingly.
 A child will be seen as the most vulnerable in this pack; and as such dogs have been seen as the ultimate protector of this small pack member.
 The animal will endure as much as is possible in a trained environment as they will expect the child or children to be playful without intention to hurt.
 This is a useful tip for those with toddlers, a trained animal will be far less prone to be surprised by a child pulling on the hair, hitting, screaming, throwing things or whatever form of play a child may find entertaining.